Normalized caches in Apollo Kotlin

 There are two methods for specifying an object's cache ID:

+idfields are requested so that all objects can be identified.
+Declarative IDs also prefix each ID with the typename to ensure global uniqueness.

 Programmatically .
-You can implement custom APIs that provide the cache ID for an object.
-Because you can execute arbitrary code, this solution is more flexible, but it's also more error-prone and requires that your operations request the key fields.
+You can implement custom APIs that retrieve the ID for an object.
+Because you can execute arbitrary code, this solution is more flexible, but it's also more error prone and requires that you manually request